mrakgr/The-Spiral-Language/readme.md

 Besides those 4, there package file schema also supports `name` and `version` fields, but those do not affect compilation in any way at the moment.

 The great thing about packages is that their processing is done concurrently.
 While modules are processed strictly sequentially as in F#, packages are more flexible.
 Circular links between packages though are not allowed and will report an error.

+As long as any of the loaded packages has an error, type inference won't work - the changes will cached until the package errors are resolved and only show the previous results.

 ### TODO